THE SHEEP DETECTIVES Review: Hugh Jackman Leads Winning Ensemble in Charming, Family-Oriented Murder-Mystery Comedy

-For the big-brained talking sheep of director Kyle Balda (Despicable Me 3, Minions: The Rise of Gru, Minions) and writer Craig Mazin (The Last of Us, Chernobyl, The Hangover Parts II-III)'s adaptation of German author Leonie Swann’s 2005 novel Three Bags Full, The Sheep Detectives, heaven and hell don’t exist.
+For the big-brained, anthropomorphic sheep in director Kyle Balda (Despicable Me 3, Minions: The Rise of Gru, Minions) and screenwriter Craig Mazin's (The Huntsman: Winter's War, Identity Thief, The Hangover Parts II-III) charmingly realized adaptation of German author Leonie Swann’s 2005 bestselling novel, Three Bags Full, The Sheep Detectives, heaven and hell don't exist.

-When George’s sheep discover his body outside his camper after a rainstorm, they’re not sure what to do or where to turn.
-At first, they’re not even sure he’s actually dead.
-Luckily for them, George read to them every night from any one of his favorite murder-mystery novels, giving their de facto leader, Lily (delightfully voiced by Julia Louis-Dreyfus), and her nominal best friend, Mopple (Chris O’Dowd), several legs up in locating relevant clues, deciphering their meaning, and eventually discovering George’s killer or killers.
+When George’s flock finds his lifeless body outside his camper after a rainstorm, they’re not sure what to do or where to turn.
+At first, they’re not even sure he’s actually dead or simply unconscious.
+Luckily, George read to them every night from any one of his favorite murder-mystery novels, giving their de facto leader, Lily (delightfully voiced by Julia Louis-Dreyfus), and the flock's memory keeper, Mopple (Chris O’Dowd), several legs up in locating relevant clues, deciphering their meaning, and eventually uncovering George’s murderer(s).

-The somewhat unlikely suspects in George’s death include Rebecca Hampstead (Molly Gordon), his long-lost, American-raised daughter, Caleb (Tosin Cole), another shepherd with a distinctly different set of priorities, Ham Gilyard (Conleth Hill), the local butcher with a keen eye on George's flock, Beth Pennock (Hong Chau), the town’s innkeeper and champion grudge-holder, Reverend Hillcoate (Kobna Holdbrook-Smith), the town’s lonely vicar, Lydia Harbottle (Emma Thompson), George’s well-fed barrister, Elliot Matthews (Nicholas Galitzine), a scoop-hungry reporter writing up the local cultural festival, and Jo (Mandeep Dhillon), the town’s overly cheery postwoman.
+The somewhat unlikely suspects in George’s death include Rebecca Hampstead (Molly Gordon), his long-lost, American-raised daughter, Caleb Merrow (Tosin Cole), George's neighbor and rival shepherd, Ham Gilyard (Conleth Hill), the local butcher with an overly keen eye on George's flock, Beth Pennock (Hong Chau), the town’s innkeeper and champion grudge-holder, Reverend Hillcoate (Kobna Holdbrook-Smith), the town’s lonely vicar, Lydia Harbottle (Emma Thompson), George’s well-fed barrister, Elliot Matthews (Nicholas Galitzine), a scoop-hungry, junior reporter writing up the local cultural festival, and Jo (Mandeep Dhillon), the town’s overly cheery postwoman.

-Murder-mystery fans will easily narrow down the list of suspects until only one or two remain, but the pleasures offered by The Sheep Detectives have less to do with the story and its convolutions than the characters, both sheep and non-human, and their often hilarious interactions, asides, and general propensity for physical comedy.
-Balda and Mazin make much out of Lily’s reputation as the “world’s smartest sheep.”
+Genre fans won't tire themselves out narrowing down the list of suspects until only the most likely remain, but the pleasures offered by The Sheep Detectives have less to do with the central mystery or its convolutions than the characters, major or minor, human or ovine, and their often hilarious interactions, asides, and general propensity for physical comedy.
+For example, Balda and Mazin wring a great deal of humor and pathos from a seemingly throwaway line involving Lily’s reputation as the “world’s smartest sheep.”

-With its murder-mystery-centered storyline and its non-human characters, The Sheep Detectives could have descended into sheer farce or mournful drama, but it does neither.
+Melding a murder-mystery-centered storyline and non-human characters could have descended into sheer farce or melancholic drama, but The Sheep Detectives does neither.
 Credit deservedly goes to Balda, making his live-action debut, and Mazin for striking the right balance between humor and solemnity, between the lightness inherent in a film involving talking animals and the seriousness of its themes (e.g., openness and honesty towards the subject of life and death, diversity and inclusion, if not equity, and the value of local communities).

 The Sheep Detectives opens in movie theaters today (Friday, May 8), via Amazon MGM Studios.
 Visit the official site for locations and showtimes.